DanielTockan/Rainforest-Store/README.md

 The order model was chosen as it possessed only one M-M relationship, whereas the product model had two.
 This choice made the code simpler and easier to read, however it would have worked either way.
 For this same reason, the imports were carried out in the customer model for the customer-product M-M relationship.

 Within the same model, reference to the 1-M relationship between customers and orders can be found.
-This was enabled by adding a the customer ID number as a foreign key to the table and coding the relaitonship just beneath.
+This was enabled by adding the customer ID number as a foreign key to the table and coding the relaitonship just beneath.

 #### Serializers

 Given that our Flask back-end was written in Python, as it stood, the models were not able to interact with our API (written in JSON) and React front-end.
 The serializers facilitated the communication between the disparate languages, acting as a form of translator.
 This was achieved using Marshmallow.

-Each of the models (including the base) had a corresponsing schema to which it was imported.
+Each of the models (including the base mixin) had a corresponsing schema to which it was imported.
 This was no exception for the "Product Schema" below:

 ```py